seidhr/sanity-template-muna-next-vercel/README.md

-# sanity-template-clean
+# sanity-template-muna

-_[Sanity.io](https://sanity.io) starter template with a clean studio._
+_[Sanity.io](https://sanity.io) starter template with a Muna based studio._

 This template repo is used by Sanity.io to easily create deployed and configured projects through a web interface.
-You can test it out by [creating this project](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-clean).
+You can test it out by [creating this project](https://www.sanity.io/create/?template=tarjelavik%2Fsanity-template-muna).

 The template contains a Sanity Studio.
 It can be deployed on Netlify.

-Want to make a template for Sanity and your favourite front-end framework?
-We’re still maturing [sanity.io/create](https://sanity.io/create) and our APIs, but do tell us about it on [slack.sanity.io](https://slack.sanity.io).

 ## Local development